YueWangMathbio/Leukemia/README.md

 it outputs simulated data D10.dat, D4.dat, D1.dat

 the file plotting.m is a Matlab file that plots Figs. 1-3, based on the data files

+the file anova.m is a Matlab file that conducts an ANOVA test

+the file parameter_estimation.m is a Matlab file that use maximum likelihood method to estimate three parameters